Chapter Thirty Seven II

 and a tongue that could cut one.

 We keep a low profile through our fourth year, sticking near to the temple and occasional one nighters home.
-Black advanced to disciple earlier, then the boys.
+Black and the boys advanced to disciple in that time.

 All the drama is perfect nonsense.
 First, she doesn’t own run down properties, she is a pristine and scrupulous landlord.
 That doesn’t mean anyone gets over on her, it just means she holds up her end, tenants pay their rent, she takes care of her obligations as the owner, often more than her obligations.
 Tenants who abuse the property, or fail to pay, are quickly evicted.